-But what is the reason for the ban and how is this established in the Koran, to which the jurists of Islam invoke?
-The Koran expressly names the vines as the creation of God, as stated in Sura 16, verse 11: "He is the one who makes water come down from the clouds.
-With that he lets the grain grow, and the olive trees, date palms and vines ” .
-The Islamic paradise is described as a garden of many fruits, irrigated by wells and clear streams.
-The faithful who are received therein rest on divans and are cared for by beautiful black-eyed huris (dazzling whites) who are full of them musk sealed hoses to taste a wine spiced with ginger, mixed with the water of the spring Tasnim.
-In Sura 47, verse 16, believers are promised “streams of water, milk, wine, and honey ."
-Koran commentators point out, however, that the wine of paradise will not get intoxicated.
+But what is the reason for the ban and how is this justified in the Koran, which the legal scholars of Islam rely on?
+The Koran expressly names the vines as God's creation, as it says in Sura 16, Verse 11: “It is he who lets water come down from the clouds.
+He lets the grain grow, and the olive trees, date palms and vines ” .
+The Islamic paradise is portrayed as a garden with lots of fruit and watered by fountains and clear streams.
+The faithful entered into it rest on divans and are cared for by beautiful black-eyed huris (dazzling whites), who fully support them musk sealed hoses serve a wine flavored with ginger mixed with the water from the Tasnim spring.
+In Surah 47, verse 16, the believers are promised “streams of water, milk, wine, and honey” .
+Quran commentators, however, emphasize that the wine of paradise will not be intoxicating.

-This is also important because, according to research, this Sura was written in terms of time as one of the last, if not the last of all (and thus can be regarded as "final"): O Believers, the Wine, the Game, the Images and Losing (a popular game of chance) is despicable and a work of Satan.
-Avoid them, to make you well.
-Satan only wants to cast enmity and hatred between you through wine and play and turn away from the thought of Allah and prayer.
-So you do not want to let it go?
+This is also significant because, according to research, this sura was written in terms of time as one of the last, if not the last, and can therefore be regarded as "final": O believers, the wine, the game, the pictures and throwing it off (a popular game of chance) is despicable and a work of Satan.
+Avoid them so that you are well.
+Satan only wants to throw enmity and hatred between you through wine and play and turn you away from the thought of Allah and from prayer.
+So don't you want to let it go?
 Obey Allah and obey the Messenger and be on your guard.
-Here, too, the word "forbidden" (Arabic Haram) does not occur, but it has just in Islam over time, the general perception prevailed that wine and beyond all intoxicants (including drugs) are prohibited.
+The word "forbidden" (Arabic Haram) does not appear here either, but over time Islam has generally accepted that wine and everything intoxicating (including drugs) are prohibited.